April 30, 2024

 described it uniquely, in terms borrowed from no one else:

-"And so," an essentializing critic might say at this juncture, "yet again we see that Arabic poetry is a form of weaving."
+"And so," an essentializing critic might say, "yet again we see that Arabic poetry is a form of weaving."
 They wouldn't be wrong, as long as they don't retroject poetic tashim into the pre- and early Islamic periods, when musahham was a word for textiles only.
 The earliest mention known to me is by ‘Umar ibn Abi Rabi‘a (d.
 93/712), where he describes "buxom lasses in sheer wrappers and musahham mantles of resist-dyed weave."
 And no amount of sophistry can construe this as a metapoetic image.

 A patterned weaving with vertical columns of nested V shapes, in alternating blue and reddish-brown against an ivory background

-While renouncing essentialism is "best practice," it also means missing out on some worthwhile intellectual adventures.
-Carl Schuster has very interesting things to say about chevron pattern as a primordial genealogical symbol ("a sort of female Tree of Jesse," he calls it), and where I read about chains of arrows as a means of celestial ascent in Neolithic rock art, I'm like "sign me up."
+While renouncing essentialism is "best practice," it also means missing out on worthwhile intellectual adventures.
+Carl Schuster has very interesting things to say about chevron pattern as a primordial genealogical symbol ("a sort of female Tree of Jesse," he calls it), and where I read about chains of arrows as a means of celestial ascent in Neolithic rock art, I'm like "beam me up."
 Far, far be it from me to foreclose on the mystical semiotics of chevron pattern.

 Nor do I presume to "intervene on" Art History as a discipline.
 I have much more to learn in this area than to teach.
 Having said that, let me also say that if historians of Islamic art realized how much information about material culture there is to be gained from early Arabic poetry—and only from early Arabic poetry—then they would spend more time reading it.
 They're definitely going to have to read Hands at Work.